mdn/content/files/en-us/web/api/backgroundfetchevent/index.md

 The **`BackgroundFetchEvent`** interface of the {{domxref('Background Fetch API','','',' ')}} is the event type for background fetch events dispatched on the {{domxref("ServiceWorkerGlobalScope", "service worker global scope", "", "nocode")}}.

-It is the event type passed to `backgroundfetchabort` and `backgroundfetchclick`.
+It is the event type passed to {{domxref("ServiceWorkerGlobalScope/backgroundfetchclick_event", "backgroundfetchclick"}} event and {{domxref("ServiceWorkerGlobalScope/backgroundfetchabort_event", "backgroundfetchabort")}} event.

 {{InheritanceDiagram}}